getgrav/grav-learn/pages/04.plugins/02.plugin-tutorial/docs.md

 In this tutorial, we will create a plugin that helps Grav to deliver a random page to the user.
 You have probably seen similar functionality on blog sites as a way to provide a random blog-post when you click a button.

 This feature is not possible **out-of-the-box**, but is **easily** provided via a plugin.
 As is the case with a great many aspects of Grav, there is no _one-way_ to do this.
 Instead, you have many options.
+We will cover just one approach...

 ## Random Plugin Overview